Phathu87/mweb-fiber-app/README.md

 ├─ package.json
 └─ README.md

-Usage
+### Usage

-Use the provider chips to filter products by provider.
+1. Use the provider chips to filter products by provider.

-Open the price or speed dropdowns to filter by price ranges or speeds.
+2. Open the price or speed dropdowns to filter by price ranges or speeds.

-Click Check coverage to open the provider’s coverage page for the product.
+3. Click **Check coverage** to open the provider’s coverage page for the product.

-Mock Data
+### Mock Data

-Because the MWEB API may not be publicly accessible, the app uses MOCK_PRODUCTS for development.
-You can replace the mock data with live API calls when available.
+- Since the MWEB API may not be publicly accessible, the app uses `MOCK_PRODUCTS` for development.
+Replace this with live API calls when available.

-Contributing
+### Contributing
-Fork the repository.
+1. Fork the repository.

-Create your feature branch: git checkout -b feature/my-feature.
+2. Create your feature branch: git checkout -b feature/my-feature.

-Commit your changes: git commit -m 'Add some feature'.
+3. Commit your changes: git commit -m 'Add some feature'.

-Push to the branch: git push origin feature/my-feature.
+4. Push to the branch: git push origin feature/my-feature.

-Open a pull request.
+5. Open a pull request.

-License
+## License

-MIT License © 2025 Phathu Rakhunwana
+- This project is licensed under the MIT License © 2025 Phathu Rakhunwana.

-Acknowledgements
+## Acknowledgements

-React
+- React

-Vite
+- Vite

-MWEB – API reference for fibre products
+- MWEB – API reference for fibre products